Last updated on September 27th, 2017

-For millennia, humans have relied on natural remedies for relaxation and pain relief.
-Here’s a roundup of some of the best bedtime herbs
+For millennia, humans have relied on natural remedies and herbs for sleep, relaxation and pain relief.

 Hops is another sedative herb, and valerian can be combined with hops extract for greater sleep benefits.
 They’re both reputed to be mild and safe, and they’re sometimes able to be used in conjunction with other sleep remedies.
 Both hops and valerian can pair well with melatonin (the famous sleep hormone carried by stores everywhere) so those with long and restless nights can come up with a serious plan of action.